 How Can I Create Engaging Discussions?

-Engaging students in rich dialog in remote and online asynchronous courses supports the same purpose as in-class discussions.
+Engaging students in rich dialog in online asynchronous courses supports the same purpose as in-class discussions.
 It also supports student success.
-Students who feel isolated in remote and online asynchronous courses have a greater attrition rate.
-Help students stay motivated and engaged during COVID-19 by adding bi-weekly Blackboard discussions.
+Students who feel isolated in online courses have a greater attrition rate.
+Help students stay motivated and engaged by adding bi-weekly Blackboard discussions.

 Why Use Discussions?